 - Most significant landmark – Diocletian’s Palace

-- Best free activity – Bacvice Beach or Old Town Split
+- Free activity – Bacvice Beach or Old Town Split

-- Best activity for kids – Plitvice Lakes or Krka National Park
+- Activity for kids – Plitvice Lakes or Krka National Park

 - Best food – Zinfandel Food & Wine Bar